AIK Fotboll: Stadium

-Since the 2013 season, AIK play their home games at the Nationalarenan (known for sponsorship reasons as Friends Arena until 2023), which also houses the Swedish national football team.
+Since the 2013 season, AIK play their home games at the Nationalarenan (known for sponsorship reasons as Strawberry Arena since 2024), which also houses the Sweden national team.
 The decision which arena would replace Råsunda, the club's home up until the 2012 season, was made by a vote of the club's members, held in 2011, which resulted in a large majority favoring Nationalarenan over Tele2 Arena.

 Support

 Rivalries

 AIK's main rival is Djurgården, also formed in 1891 in Stockholm, just three weeks after AIK.
 Widely considered the fiercest rivalry in Swedish – and arguably also Nordic – football, the fixture between the clubs is known as Tvillingderbyt (the Twin derby).
 AIK also maintains a strong animosity towards the third major Stockholm side Hammarby.
 The club's biggest rival outside the Stockholm urban area is IFK Göteborg, followed by Malmö FF.

 Attendances

-In 2006 AIK had an average attendance of over 21,000, the highest in Sweden In 2007 AIK had an average attendance of over 20,000.
-AIK have had the highest average attendance 41 times, more than any other club in Sweden.
+In 2023, AIK had an average attendance of 25 739, the biggest in Allsvenskan, despite not doing well in the league.
+In 2006 AIK had an average attendance of over 21,000, the highest in Sweden that season.
+In 2007 AIK had an average attendance of over 20,000.

+AIK have had the highest average attendance 41 times, the most of all clubs in Sweden of all time, second is city rival IFK Göteborg with 23 times.
 AIK finished the 2013 season with an average attendance of 18,900, the highest number in Scandinavia.
 That was also the first season with the new arena.
 In 2018, AIK broke the record for most sold tickets in an Allsvenskan game in the derby against Hammarby two weeks before the game was played.